CReina22/ELEC0138_Group7/README.md

 Then log in across multiple devices that are commonly used with one holdout.

 The first 5 logins do not perform anomaly detection to build a profile of the user.
-After this the ML model will look for anomalies in the sign in and reject anomalous ones.
+After this, the ML model will look for anomalies in the sign in and reject anomalous ones.
-When a anomaly is identified it will send an one-time-passcode to the registered email (check junk).
-This approves the current browser allowning the user to log in again.
+When an anomaly is identified it will send a one-time passcode to the registered email (check junk).
+This approves the current browser allowing the user to log in again.

+To view the experimentation of the model along with testing implementation navigate to the Fingerprint Anomaly Detection directory.